tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/document-operations.md

 -   [Suggestions &#40;Azure Search Service REST API&#41;](suggestions.md)

-     Suggestions are type-ahead, auto-complete queries that are displayed as the user enters a search term.
-For example, while typing "mountain bikes", a list of potential queries that include "mountain bikes" drop down below the search box.
+     Suggestions are type-ahead, autocomplete queries that are displayed as the user enters a search term.
+For example, while typing "mountain bikes", a list of potential queries that include "mountain bikes" drop-down below the search box.
 Suggestions are a document operation because potential queries are built from the fields in your documents.

 -   [Count Documents &#40;Azure Search Service REST API&#41;](count-documents.md)